 The Administration tab is where test authors assign students to an assessment and determine when and how the system collects data.
 Administrators have access to more settings than teacher users.

-Assigning Students to an Assessment
+Assigning an Assessment to Students

 Students in Selected Courses